ZTE Blade V880

 The ZTE Blade V880 (also known as ZTE Lutea) is a smartphone manufactured by ZTE Corporation for the Android platform.
 Unveiled by Orange UK as San Francisco, it went on sale on 21 September 2010, with a white variant released later.
-By 2011, more than 8 million Blade handsets have been sold in more than 50 countries worldwide.
+By 2011, more than 8 million Blade handsets had been sold in more than 50 countries worldwide.

 The ZTE Blade II V880+ was released in March 2012 with Qualcomm Snapdragon MSM7227A 1 GHz processor and Android 2.3 Gingerbread.

-The Blade III was released in September 2012 with a 4 in screen, 4 GB storage, a 1600 mAh Li-Ion battery and Android 4.0 Ice Cream Sandwich.
+The Blade III was released in September 2012 with a 4.0 inch screen, 4 GB storage, a 1600 mAh Li-ion battery and Android 4.0 Ice Cream Sandwich.

 The Blade brand has since been applied to successor models such as Blade C and Blade L.

 Variants

-In some countries, the ZTE Blade is available in customized versions with different cameras and touchscreen displays and often bears a different brand name:
+In some countries, the ZTE Blade was available in customized versions with different cameras and touchscreen displays and often bears a different brand name: